SaptarishiD/cs1217-operating-systems/README.md

 # cs1217
-Code and assignment submissions for CS-1217 Operating Systems in Spring 2022 taught by Professor [Manu Awasthi](https://manuawasthi.in/)
+Code and assignment submissions for CS-1217 Operating Systems in Spring 2022 taught by Professor [Manu Awasthi](https://manuawasthi.in/).

 We primarily worked with the [xv6](https://pdos.csail.mit.edu/6.828/2012/xv6.html) and [jos](https://pdos.csail.mit.edu/6.828/2018/overview.html) operating systems for the coding components.

 Team Members:
-Saptarishi Dhanuka
+Saptarishi Dhanuka, Bhumika Mittal

-Bhumika Mittal
+This repository is only for educational purposes and any use of this repository for academic dishonesty is not permitted.